Forward to Phone Number

 - Maintain Balance: Ensure sufficient prepaid balance for uninterrupted forwarding

-- Consider VoIP: If you receive anonymous calls or experience same-country routing issues, consider using VoIP forwarding
+- Consider VoIP: If you receive anonymous calls or experience routing issues, consider using VoIP forwarding

 - Incorrect number format may result in failed call forwarding